Last updated on January 25th, 2022 at 01:53 pmReading Time: 4 minutes

 That means that even if only one calf gets scours it can spread, just by that calf walking around, consuming feed, and pooping.
 Then it only takes a few more calves to get scours, spread the pathogens a little further, and soon, contaminate the whole herd.

-The Permanent Impact of Scours
+The Permanent Impact of Scours on Calves

 The pathogens in scours are detrimental to the intestinal tract.
 That tract includes the rumen, and is an essential part of digestion.
 The pathogens cause the intestinal lining cells to stop working properly, and sometimes even kill them.
 In some extreme cases, the pathogens go deeper into the intestinal lining and destroy it completely.
 At that point, you can see the effects for yourself; the treatment comes straight out in the diarrhea.